tsargp

 Get started with the documentation.

-Test it online or install it locally:
+Test the online demo or install it locally:

 npm i -g tsargp && complete -C tsargp tsargp